magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-over.md

 *	JavaScript
 *	CSS

 Each of the preceding (including each individual image) can result in a separate HTTP request and as a result, browser caching can save a large number of requests.
+Response headers specify whether or not a retrieved asset should be cached and, if cached, for how long.

 ### Server-side caching {#config-cache-over-server}
 Server-side caching is particularly beneficial when the same request comes from different users.
 You can serve more requests per second for dynamic content (for example, content retrieved from a database).
 There are various methods of updating the server cache; we'll get into that in more detail later.